 The Videomaster Home T.V.
-Game, model VM 577, is one of the first video game systems designed and released in Europe along with the Seleco/Zanussi Ping-O-Tronic, Henry's Videosport MKII.
-Magnavox Odyssey was also imported there and clones like the Spanish Overkal alerady existed.
+Game model VM 577 was one of the first video game systems designed and released in Europe along with the Seleco/Zanussi Ping-O-Tronic, Henry's Videosport MKII.
+The Magnavox Odyssey was also imported there and clones like the Spanish Overkal already existed.

 The system, hand assembled, opens very easily.

-The small metallic box is the UHF modulator.
+The metal box is the UHF video modulator.

 Click on the picture to see the circuits in detail.

-It plays three games: Tennis, Squash and Football.
-They are selected using two combined push-buttons (pressing one releases the other).
-If the released button is pressed slowly, it does not lock and both of the buttons are released.
-This allows playing the Football game.
+The Videomaster Home T.V.
+Game played three games: Tennis, Squash and Football.
+They were selected using two combined push-buttons (pressing one released the other).
+If the released button was pushed slightly, it would release the other, selecting the Football game.

 TENNIS: